1. Feasible options for cheap cars in Nigeria

 IVM is locally manufactured in Nigeria

 1.4.
-Consider fuel economy cars & cars that are cheapest to maintain if you want a truely cheap car in Nigeria
+Consider fuel economy cars & cars that are cheapest to maintain if you want a truly cheap car in Nigeria

 Well, it can be a totally brand new car, made either overseas or in Nigeria, but why do we recommend this car type as cheap cars to buy?
 The name says it all - "fuel ECONOMY" and "CHEAPEST to maintain."

-Fuel economy cars maximize fuel use by squeezing out the most miles for gallon of fuel used.
+Fuel economy cars maximize fuel use by squeezing out the most miles for gallons of fuel used.
 A fuel economy car is important because it helps to reduce your car maintenance costs, and also safeguards the environment through decreased emissions.
-Though you may have to spend a great deal initially to acquire the car, its fuel and maintenance cost can be saved up thousand naira for years.
+Though you may have to spend a great deal initially to acquire the car, its fuel and maintenance cost can save up thousands of naira for years.

 Cheap used cars, on the contrary, may turn into extremely expensive in the long run due to excessive fuel consumption, frequent repairs or even yearly overhauls.
 That's why when buying a cheap car, you need to be mindful of certain later expenses.
 Maintenance costs, availability of parts, and availability of qualified auto-mechanics for that brand are important factors in making a choice for purchase.